-Picture a scenario where you are bathing your newborn.
-You are home alone, fully occupied with your little bundle of joy.
-Afterward, it is time to feed your other bundle of joy.
-The good news is, your kid(s) can be taken care of.
-But the question is, what about you?
-When can YOU take a calm, relaxing bath amidst all of these?
-There is no shame in admitting that you need as much assistance as you could receive, especially during your confinement period.
-Taking care of your baby while healing from your surgery wounds is not an easy task.
-It is perfectly fine to reach out for help.
+Moms, there is no shame in admitting that you need as much assistance as one could receive – especially during your postpartum confinement period.
+Taking care of your baby while healing from your childbirth wounds is not easy to do alone.
+It is perfectly fine and very much advisable to reach out for help.
 The question is, what kind of help?

-A domestic helper may have a bigger job scope, but they might not be knowledgeable or trained enough to perform all of the confinement nanny’s duties.
+A domestic helper may have a bigger job scope as they work for everyone in the household, but they might not be knowledgeable or trained enough to perform all of the confinement nanny’s duties.
 As far as confinement duties are concerned, they can apply their housekeeping skills in handwashing the baby’s clothes and probably changing the diapers.
 They are responsible to prepare meals for everyone and keep the house mess-free.
 If you need to run any errands outside, they are usually fit to do it too.

 Availability & Flexibility